Top

 What is an Estate Plan?

-In Colorado, an estate plan is a comprehensive set of legal documents and arrangements designed to manage and distribute an individual's assets and affairs upon their death or incapacity.
-Estate planning allows individuals to dictate how their assets will be distributed, who will manage their affairs if they become incapacitated, and who will make medical decisions on their behalf.
-Additionally, estate planning can help minimize taxes, avoid probate, and protect assets for future generations.
+In Colorado, an estate plan is a set of legal documents and arrangements that manage and distribute an individual's assets and affairs upon death or incapacity.
+Estate planning lets people control how their assets will be distributed, who will manage their affairs if they become unable to do so, and who will make medical decisions for them.
+Good planning can help you minimize taxes, streamline probate, and protect assets for generations to come.

 Here are some common components of an estate plan in Colorado:

-• Last Will and Testament (Will): A legal document that outlines how a person's assets will be distributed upon their death.
-It may also designate guardianship for minor children and specify funeral arrangements.
+• Last Will and Testament (Will): A legal document outlining how assets are distributed after death.
+It may also name guardians for children and address funeral preferences.

-• Trusts: Trusts are legal arrangements where assets are held by a trustee for the benefit of beneficiaries.
-There are various types of trusts, including revocable living trusts, irrevocable trusts, and special needs trusts.
-Trusts can help manage assets during a lifetime and after death, avoid probate, and provide for specific purposes such as education or charitable giving.
+• Trusts: Trusts place assets under the care of a trustee for beneficiaries.
+Types include revocable living trusts, irrevocable trusts, and special needs trusts, which help manage assets in life and after death, avoid probate, or achieve unique goals like charitable giving.

-• Durable Power of Attorney (POA): A document that appoints someone to manage financial and legal matters on behalf of the individual if they become incapacitated.
+• Durable Power of Attorney (POA): A document appointing someone to manage financial and legal matters if the individual is incapacitated.

-• Healthcare Power of Attorney (Medical POA): This document appoints someone to make medical decisions on behalf of the individual if they are unable to do so themselves.
+• Healthcare Power of Attorney (Medical POA): This document appoints someone to make medical decisions should the individual become unable to do so.

-• Living Will (Advance Directive): A document that outlines an individual's wishes regarding end-of-life medical treatment, such as whether they want life-sustaining treatment to be administered if they are terminally ill or in a persistent vegetative state.
+• Living Will (Advance Directive): A document stating a person's wishes for end-of-life medical care, like whether to receive life-sustaining treatment if they are terminally ill or permanently unconscious.

-• Guardianship Designations: For parents of minor children, specifying guardianship preferences in case both parents are unable to care for their children.
+• Guardianship Designations: Parents can indicate their preferences for legal guardians if they are unable to care for their children.

-• Digital Estate Planning: Instructions for managing digital assets, such as online accounts, social media profiles, and cryptocurrencies, after the individual's death or incapacity.
+• Digital Estate Planning: Instructions regarding digital assets, such as online accounts, social media, or cryptocurrencies, after death or incapacity.

-• Business Succession Planning: If the individual owns a business, estate planning can include provisions for the transfer of ownership and management to designated successors.
+• Business Succession Planning: If you own a business, planning can include how to transfer ownership and management to successors.

 What Are the Benefits of an Estate Plan?

-• Healthcare and Financial Decisions: With advance directives such as healthcare powers of attorney and durable powers of attorney, you can appoint trusted individuals to make medical and financial decisions on your behalf if you become incapacitated.
-This ensures that your preferences are followed and relieves your loved ones of the burden of making difficult decisions without guidance.
+• Healthcare and Financial Decisions: With health care powers of attorney and durable financial powers of attorney, you appoint trusted people to make medical or financial choices if you can’t do so yourself.
+This ensures your wishes are carried out and protects your loved ones from tough decisions with little guidance.

 HEAR IT FROM OUR CLIENTS